International Human Rights in Theory and Practice

 Led by Elizabeth Brundige, an associate clinical professor of law at Cornell Law School and the Jack G. Clarke Executive Director of International and Comparative Legal Studies, this program will introduce you to the law, theory, and practice of international human rights.

 You will have an opportunity to think critically about the effectiveness of international human rights treaties, institutions, and norms by examining the successes, failures, and dilemmas in preventing and responding to human rights abuse.

 And during in-class activities, you'll step into the shoes of a human rights advocate and work together with your classmates to address a simulated human rights problem.

 The development of the international human rights regime since World War II has created a powerful new framework through which to address global problems.
 Today, a system for enforcing human rights is firmly established within international law and politics, and human rights norms inform our collective understanding of the world.
-Yet significant barriers remain to effectively implementing human rights.
+Yet significant barriers remain to implementing human rights effectively.

 In your first week, you'll examine the origins and foundations of international human rights, the basic human rights legal instruments, and the role of international, regional, and domestic institutions and actors in enforcing human rights around the world.

 In your second week, you'll take a more in-depth look at critiques of the human rights movement, comparative approaches to protecting economic and social rights, and human rights responses to mass atrocities.